 A supplemental event results in a reassessment.
 A reassessment may be an assessed value increase resulting in a supplemental bill(s), an assessed value decrease resulting in a supplemental refund(s) or retaining the same assessed value (no change).
 To simplify this guide, we will refer to the supplemental assessment process as though it results in a supplemental bill.

-The Assessor determines the fair market value of that portion newly constructed or changed ownership based on the event date.
+The Assessor determines the fair market value of the portion of property that changed ownership or was newly constructed based on the event date.

-Once the new assessed value of your property has been determined, the Assessor will send you a Notice of Supplemental Assessment that will show the new assessed value as well as the net supplemental assessment amount.
+Once the new assessed value of your property has been determined, the Assessor will send you a Notice of Supplemental Assessment that will show the prior assessed value, the new assessed value, and the difference between those two values which is the net supplemental assessment amount.

 Appealing Supplemental Assessments

-Appeals of supplemental assessments must be filed with the Assessment Appeals Board (not the Assessor) within sixty (60) days of the mailing date or the postmark date on the notice of supplemental assessment, whichever is later.
+Appeals of supplemental assessments must be filed with the Assessment Appeals Board (not the Assessor) within sixty (60) days of the date on the notice or the postmark date for the notice, whichever is later.

 If you feel a supplemental assessment is incorrect, we recommend that you discuss the assessment with the Assessor as soon as possible after receiving your "Notice of Supplemental Assessment" and prior to filing an appeal.
 Filing deadlines are firm, so please contact the Clerk of the Assessment Appeals Board regarding filing requirements and deadlines.